Sukhman-10/Pizza_Sales_Analysis/README.md

 📈 Dashboard Visuals
 The following charts and visuals were added to the Excel Dashboard:

-📊 Column Chart: Daily Orders by Weekday
+- `📊 Column Chart: Daily Orders by Weekday`

-📉 Line Chart: Hourly Orders Trend
+- `📉 Line Chart: Hourly Orders Trend`

-🍩 Donut Chart: % Sales by Pizza Category
+- `🍩 Donut Chart: % Sales by Pizza Category`

-🥧 Pie Chart: % Sales by Pizza Size
+- `🥧 Pie Chart: % Sales by Pizza Size`

-🔽 Funnel Chart: Quantity Sold by Category
+- `🔽 Funnel Chart: Quantity Sold by Category`

-📊 Bar Charts:

-Top 5 Best-Selling Pizzas

-Bottom 5 Worst-Selling Pizzas
+- `📊 Bar Charts: Top 5 and Bottom 5 Selling Pizzas`

-📆 Timeline Slicer: Date-based filtering (yearly, monthly, quarterly)
+- `📆 Timeline Slicer: Date-based filtering (yearly, monthly, quarterly)`

 🎨 Dashboard Design
 The dashboard was built on a dedicated sheet using a clean and structured layout:

-KPIs at the top for quick insights
+- `KPIs at the top for quick insights`

-Trends on the left, category breakdowns on the right
+- `Trends on the left, category breakdowns on the right`

-Interactive charts at the bottom
+- `Interactive charts at the bottom`

-Consistent color schemes and formatting applied for professional look
+- `Consistent color schemes and formatting applied for professional look`

 📌 Key Insights

-Classic pizzas lead in both revenue and volume.
+- `Classic pizzas lead in both revenue and volume.`

-Large and XL sizes dominate sales.
+- `Large and XL sizes dominate sales.`

-Friday and Saturday are peak order days.
+- `Friday and Saturday are peak order days.`

-12 PM – 2 PM and 5 PM – 8 PM are the busiest hours.
+- `12 PM – 2 PM and 5 PM – 8 PM are the busiest hours.`

-Several pizzas underperform and may require reevaluation.
+- `Several pizzas underperform and may require reevaluation.`

 🛠 Tools & Technologies

-Tool	Purpose
-MySQL Workbench	Database design & SQL queries
+- `MySQL Workbench:	Database design & SQL queries`
-MySQL ODBC	Connecting DB to Excel
+- `MySQL ODBC: Connecting Database to Excel`
-Microsoft Excel	Data analysis & visualization
+- `Microsoft Excel:	Data analysis & visualization`
-SQL	Data transformation & metrics
+- `SQL:	Data transformation & metrics`

-📸 Sample Dashboard

-🚀 How to Use
-Clone this repository

-Open the .sql file and run in MySQL Workbench

-Connect Excel to your MySQL DB using ODBC

-Refresh PivotTables and use the dashboard sheet for analysis

 📚 Learnings
 This project helped reinforce concepts in:

-SQL data analysis
+- `SQL data analysis`

-Excel dashboarding best practices
+- `Excel dashboarding best practices`

-End-to-end BI workflow

-Storytelling with data
+- `End-to-end BI workflow`

+- `Storytelling with data`

 🙌 Acknowledgment
 Thanks to the creators of the dataset and the Excel + SQL community for sharing knowledge and resources that helped in shaping this project.